Swinject/Swinject/Documentation/DIContainer.md

     container.register(AnimalType.self, name: "cat") { _ in Cat(name: "Mimi") }
     container.register(AnimalType.self, name: "dog") { _ in Dog(name: "Hachi") }

 The following registrations can co-exist in a container because the numbers of arguments are different.
+The first registration has no arguments, and the second has an argument.

     container.register(AnimalType.self) { _ in Cat(name: "Mimi") }
-    container.register(AnimalType.self) { _, arg1 in Cat(name: arg1) }
+    container.register(AnimalType.self) { _, name in Cat(name: name) }

 The following registrations can co-exist in a container because the types of arguments are different.
-(The first registration has `String` and `Bool` types.
-The second registration has `Bool` and `String` types in the order.)
+The first registration has `String` and `Bool` types.
+The second registration has `Bool` and `String` types in the order.

-    container.register(AnimalType.self) { _, arg1, arg2 in
+    container.register(AnimalType.self) { _, name, running in
-        Horse(name: arg1, running: arg2)
+        Horse(name: name, running: running)
     }
-    container.register(AnimalType.self) { _, arg1, arg2 in
+    container.register(AnimalType.self) { _, running, name in
-        Horse(name: arg2, running: arg1)
+        Horse(name: name, running: running)
     }

 _[Next page: Injection Patterns](InjectionPatterns.md)_